The Ultimate Guide to Modern Rugs

 Color, Pattern, and Style

-While your sofa, bed, or dining set might get all the attention, a rug has the power to transform the entire feeling of a room.
+While your sofa, bed, or dining set might get all the attention, a contemporary rug has the power to transform the entire feeling of a room.
 Rugs take up a lot of visual space, so it’s important to know exactly the kind of message you want your piece to convey.

 For example, if you’re wanting something natural and organic to ground your space but not distract from other elements in the room, the Upsa Rug is a solid choice.
 It features a monochromatic, neutral tone for a calming effect, with a textured geometric pattern to add design interest.